 If you’re clever you don’t have to own, or pay for, a bicycle in London in order to go for a bike ride.

-Boris Bikes, the free bikes dotted around London, are free for the first half hour you use them which means you can cycle round a fair bit of Hyde Park and the Serpentine for free.
+Boris Bikes, the free bikes dotted around London, is free for the first half-hour you use them which means you can cycle around a fair bit of Hyde Park and the Serpentine for free.
 If you want to carry on cycling just dock your bike up at one of the docking stations and take it out again for another half hour!
 The perfect way to have fun and get fit this summer in London for free!